 Before the damaged and scratched area is treated any further, it is important to make sure it is carefully and thoroughly cleaned.
 Making sure all dust and dirt particles accumulated on the surface of the floor are removed will help you prevent further scratching of the floor.
 Make sure to pay close attention to the inside of the crack if it comes to a more serious and deeper scratching and marking of the floor.
 The inside should be totally free of dirt and dust.
 Always clean your floor with a slightly damp mop or cloth and a cleaning product that is designed for hardwood flooring only and has a neutral pH that won't damage the finish layer.

 Treatment of Small Scratches

-Now, not all scratches are visible and ruining the appearance of your floor.
+Now, not all scratches are visible and ruin the appearance of your floor.
 However, if you know it is there, even if not that visible, you will definitely want to take care of it and remove the scratch.
 Sometimes this can be done with the help of some household remedies and DIY solutions.
 However, we do not recommend you to experiment with a method you are not sure how it will turn out, therefore, it will be better to ask your local wood floor restoration professional for help even when it comes to small and fine scratches.
 In case the problem with the scratch is not that it is deep but that it appears lighter than the rest of the floor, a blending pencil in the appropriate colour could also be used for filling in the scratch.

 Finish Restorer for Light Scratches

 Wood floor repair specialists can also use finish restorers that are designed for the treatment of faded finishes or light scratching on the surface of hardwood floors.
 Finish restorers are a great option when you need to treat a wider area of the floor or the entire floor and not just a single or a couple of spots.
 These restorers are efficient at treating minor scuffs, marks, and scratches when the wood itself has not been damaged.

 New Coat of Finish